gsuyemoto/family-web-server/README.md

 Hidden file .env holds DB and server settings.

-You will need Sqlite installed on the server (I used Sqlite3):
+You will need Sqlite installed on the server (I used Sqlite3):<br/>
 <code>sudo apt-get install sqlite3</code>

-You will need Diesel CLI installed:
+You will need Diesel CLI installed:<br/>
 <code>cargo install diesel_cli --no-default-features --features sqlite</code>

-Then run diesel migration in order to set up the Sqlite DB:
+Then run diesel migration in order to set up the Sqlite DB:<br/>
 <code>diesel migration run</code>